-– Hello!
-It’s Connie from Prosperity Finance.
-I hope you’re well.
-Now we are in November, almost December, it’s time for another interest rate update.
-Now a week ago, we all heard that big news which is Reserve Bank keeping the OCR unchanged at 1%.
+This content is about interest rate update.
+We all heard that big news, which is Reserve Bank keeping the OCR unchanged at 1%.
 It really comes as a surprise to a lot of people and even to bank economists.
-‘Cause they all predicted there will be a cut at this time but it didn’t happen.
-And the Reserve Bank Thinks the current economy is okay, we’re still going to monitor, it’s not really need another cut.
+Because they all predicted there would be a cut at this time, but it didn’t happen.
+And the Reserve Bank Thinks the current economy; we’re still going to monitor, it’s not need another cut.

-Now, once the announcement was made, we had a flood of phone calls coming in from clients and prospects and wondering what the interest rate… Is going to be.
-Well, we told them, “If you want, wait for a few more days “cause that’s normally how long it takes “for the bank to react to Reserve Bank news.”
-Now, the big news was, on Monday last week, most of the banks start dropping their 1 year rates.
+Now, once the announcement was made, we had a flood of phone calls coming in from clients and prospects and wondering what the interest rate.
+It is going to be.
+Well, we told them, “If you want, wait for a few more days “cause that’s usually how long it takes “for the bank to react to Reserve Bank news.”
+Now, the big news was, on Monday last week, most of the banks start dropping their 1-year rates.

-At the moment, almost all the banks; Australian bank and the Kiwi bank, has kept their 1 year rates at 3.39%.
+At the moment, almost all the banks, Australian bank, and the Kiwi bank has kept their 1-year rates at 3.39%.
 Now, a week ago, that was 3.55%.
-So that was a really big drop.
+So that was a huge drop.
 That really surprised us because we thought maybe the bank would drop a bit given this time of the year.
-The bank wants to do some campaign to gain some market share but we never expected such a big drop.
+The bank wants to do some campaign to gain some market share, but we never expected such a big drop.
 So that was good news.

 Difference between Chinese banks and Australian bank

-A week ago, the 2 years rates was cheaper than the 1 year rates and a lot of people struggled.
-Should I fake for two ’cause it looks cheaper?
+The 2 years rates was cheaper than the 1-year rates and a lot of people struggled.
+Should I fake for two because it looks cheaper?
 But maybe one because I predict some cuts in the near future?
-But now, the decision is easier because 1 year rate is the cheapest.
+But now, the decision is easier because 1-year rate is the cheapest.
 Now, the Chinese banks.
 There are three Chinese banks in New Zealand.
 They still haven’t made any changes to their rates.
-So, a week ago, their rates was at 3.15%.
+So, their rates was at 3.15%.
 Now, it’s the same.
 So the difference between Chinese banks and Australian banks The difference is actually smaller.
-Say a week ago, Australian banks 1 year rates was around 3.55% and Chinese banks offer 3.15% So you can tell, that’s 0.4% difference.
+Say a week ago, Australian banks 1-year rates was around 3.55% and Chinese banks offer 3.15% So you can tell, that’s a 0.4% difference.
 But now, is actually very small.
-Now especially if you take into account Australian banks cash back offer ’cause Chinese banks don’t offer cash back.
+Now especially if you take into account Australian banks cash back offer because Chinese banks don’t offer cashback.

 So probably work out the same.
 I don’t know how the Chinese banks will review their interest rate strategy to keep the momentum.
 Who knows?
 We’ll keep you up to date.
 That’s the current rates for 1 year.
-The 2 year rates is kept at 3.45% for most of the banks.
-A couple banks actually increased slightly to 3.55% Now, 6 months, ’cause some people ask for 6 months ’cause they might think 6 months is better ’cause then they can re-fix a lower rate Sooner but the six months rate is around 3.99%.
+The 2-year rates is kept at 3.45% for most of the banks.
+A couple banks actually increased slightly to 3.55% Now, 6 months, ’cause some people ask for 6 months ’cause they might think 6 months is better because then they can re-fix a lower rate Sooner but the six months rate is around 3.99%.
 So, it’s actually quite a big difference from the 1 year rates.
 A lot of people still go with the 1 year rates.
 Now, if you are thinking of repaying your home loan Within the next 12 months, probably consider 6 months.
-For example, if you are selling your home, fix it at a 1 year fixed term and then you have to repay earlier, you have to pay break fee probably.
+For example, if you are selling your home, fix it at a 1-year fixed term, and then you have to repay earlier; you have to pay break fee probably.

 Cash flow And Interest Rate

 You’re not saving anyway.
-Who should consider more than 1 year rates?
-Well, there’s a few scenarios.
-It’s more about stability of your cash flow.
+Who should consider more than 1-year rates?
+Well, there are a few scenarios.
+It’s more about the stability of your cash flow.
 If you worry about your repayment obligation then it’s best to allocate some of your loan to a longer term.
 The scenario including if you’re expecting a newborn and your partner will stay home, stop working for a few months or up to 12 months and therefore, your income will be less but outgoing will be more.
 That will be a common scenario or you’re looking about changing jobs especially from employed to self-employed.
-Your income will probably not be as much as before in the first few months so, certainty is more important.
-Or maybe you’re an investor, you have large loans and as investors, we are running marathons.
-We want to make sure over the next few years, you can repay your loan on time, no issues.
-Even when the interest rate rises, you can still cover any shortfall so, make sure that you have that kind of certainty over your cash flow.